Oil companies slash spending, jobs as prices slide for second time

 Indeed, Whiting now plans to spend $2.15 billion this year, running eight drilling rigs instead of a previous plan for 11.

-Anadarko Petroleum Corp (APC.N) said chasing growth in this environment would be make no sense.
+Anadarko Petroleum Corp said chasing growth in this environment would be make no sense.

 “It just seems unlikely that we will have the kind of margins that we have seen historically that would encourage us to go back into a growth mode,” Anadarko CEO Al Walker told investors on Wednesday, while holding off on cutting its budget again.